Everything you need to know about our Voluntary Disclosure Program

 Contractors interested in the Voluntary Disclosure Program can easily apply online.

-If accepted, they must then perform a self-audit of all regulated work for the previous two years in order to identify and rectify all non-compliances.
+If accepted into the program, they must then perform a self-audit of all regulated work for the previous two years and then rectify all non-compliances.

 This includes, but is not limited to: